Nexumi/StudentAssignmentDownloader/README.md

 # studentAssignmentDownloader

-> Downloads and unpacks all of your student’s assignments.
+> Downloads, unpacks, and generates rubrics for all of your student’s assignments.

 ## Support
 ✔️ Windows